simeptk/sb-ang/dotnet-demo/local-setup-build-deployment-process.md

-# Local Application Setup, Build, and Deployment Process
+# Local Application Setup, Build, and Deployment Process by simeptk

 This document provides a detailed, step-by-step guide for setting up your local environment, building .NET 9 applications, containerizing them using Docker, and deploying them to a local Kubernetes cluster (specifically using Rancher Desktop).
 It combines conceptual planning with concrete command examples and outputs.